WIZnet-ioNIC/WIZnet-PICO-C/examples/tftp/README.md

 4. Reset your board.

+5. The TFTP server used in this example is located [here][link-solarwinds_FTFP_Server].

+6. You need to go to the file tab in the top left corner of the server and configure the settings.
+Set the root directory in the Storage section to define the path where the example client will read the file from.

+![][link-configure_TFTP_Server]

+7. Then, create a text file with the same name as the TFTP_SERVER_FILE_NAME set in the code in the configured path.

+![][link-configure_TFTP_Server]

-5. If the SNTP example works normally on Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2, you can see the network information and time get from the SNTP server.
+8. If the TFTP client example works normally on Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2, You can view the network information, send a request to the TFTP server, and successfully read the file.

-![][link-see_network_information_of_raspberry_pi_pico_and_get_time_from_sntp_server]
+![][link-tftp_client_read_sucess]

+9. If the file reading fails, the following screen will appear.

+![][link-tftp_client_read_fail]

+10. This is a screenshot capturing the client's IP using Wireshark.

+![][link-tftp_client_wireshark_result]